EVERYTHING YOU NEED TO KNOW ABOUT YOUR FAMILY MATH FESTIVAL

 ❏ If you request, your Family Math Festival presenter will make a few brief comments to parents about the importance of mathematics to their children's future and talk a bit about how they can support their children's study with suggestions from the Math at Home booklets.

-❏ If you want MORE than the 100 free booklets, the cost is $.40 per booklet over the first 100.
-Please let your presenter know if you want more than 100 Math at Home booklets as soon as possible so that we can adjust your Math Festival's cost estimate to reflect the larger number of booklets for your district or school's invoice.
+❏ If you want MORE than the 50 free booklets, we sell them at our cost per booklet over the first 50.
+Please let your presenter know if you want more than 50 Math at Home, booklets as soon as possible so that we can adjust your Math Festival's cost estimate to reflect the larger number of booklets for your district or school's invoice.

 ❏ In most cases your presenter can bring the number of booklets you request on your Math Festival date, however, if the number of booklets you require is large than the presenter's stock of booklets, the booklets may have to be ordered directly from the California Mathematics Council, the publisher of Math at Home, another reason we need to know this well in advance of your Family Math Festival date.

-SETTING UP A SCHEDULE FOR YOUR FAMILY MATHEMATICS FESTIVAL
+5. SETTING UP A SCHEDULE FOR YOUR FAMILY MATH FESTIVAL:

 ❏ A Family Mathematics Festival can last a maximum of 1.5 hours, not counting set up and clean up.
 If you would like a Family Mathematics Festival longer than 1.5 hours, we would be happy to schedule one at additional cost.
 Since a Family Mathematics Festival is a drop-in event, unless there are additional programs planned for the evening, this is a sufficient amount of time to engage families.